mate-academy/py-online-course/README.md

 To convert course duration to weeks, `OnlineCourse` should have `days_to_weeks` **staticmethod**, that takes one argument `days` and convert this number to weeks.

-Note: The last week may not be whole.
+Note: The last week may not be fromwhole.

 Example:
 ```python